 Although the new policy doesn’t officially launch until early March, passengers traveling with children under 12 should start to see more options for reserving adjacent seats immediately.

 The move follows a call from the Biden administration for airlines to stop charging unfair fees.
 “We’ll prohibit airlines from charging $50 round trip for families just to be able to sit together,” Biden said at his State of the Union address.
 “Baggage fees are bad enough—airlines can’t treat your child like a piece of baggage.”

-You Might Also Like:• Southwest Airlines Experiments With New Boarding Processes
+You Might Also Like:• United Airlines Is Changing Its Boarding Process